irwansyahwii/backend-code-challenge/README.md

 Read the `View Swagger` section to know how to call the API.

-3. Run the tests:
+3. Run the tests, change directory to `AEBackend.Tests` then run:

 ```
-make test
+dotnet test
 ```

 You must have dotnet sdk installed in your system since the tests is not running inside a Docker container but you still need `Docker` since the database is setup to run inside a TestContainer.